alextana/project-f/README.md

 - Offline support: Access and modify notes even without an internet connection.
 - Optimized sync: Seamlessly synchronize your notes with the database when online, ensuring data consistency with minimal latency.
 - Supports logged-out and logged-in use, providing flexibility and accessibility.
-- [Add more features specific to your app here]

 ## Local-First Architecture